-Marketing, Sales & Services Lab A is an integral component of the Marketing Secondary Program, providing students with hands-on experience in business operations.
+Marketing, Sales & Services Lab A is an integral component of the secondary Marketing program, providing students with hands-on experience in business operations.
 Students gain a thorough understanding of marketing functions and concepts taught in the classroom and practice skills needed for success in marketing occupations.
 Prerequisites: CTMK050.
 Co requisite: CTMK060

-- 1. Identify roles in a retail sales operation. - Maintain business records to facilitate a retail sales operation. - 3.
+- 1. Identify roles in a retail sales operation. - 2.
+Maintain business records to facilitate a retail sales operation. - 3.
 Demonstrate readiness for employment..